Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 :py:class:`meta_package_manager.pool.ManagerPool` owns the live manager instances

-schema (which fields are overridable, how to coerce values) and the application
+fields a section may set, how to coerce values) and the class factory; this module

 """